uodatascience/Intro_to_R/0201_Objects.md

 Objects are, roughly, data (or more generally a stored state) that know what it can do.

-We know what happens when we put this troublesome one between numbers
+We know what happens when we put this troublesome `+` guy between numbers

     1 + 1 # ud better b sitting down